 - Target Area: You've already completed this in the steps above!

 - Campaign Settings: Here you'll set the lead notifications for your Facebook ad campaign, including email addresses and SMS numbers.
-Learn more here.
-(Link coming soon!)

 - Launch: The final step is launching to Facebook!
 Click launch and then wait for leads to flow into your Com Portal.
+(To track your campaign in PSAI, learn how to view leads from storm campaigns.)

 You Launched Your Campaign.
 What's Next?